 In sports, geography can change the always fragile perception meter.
 Pages can be turned.

 The face of the franchise for any team has to carry the team to wins and furthermore he has to be good enough to convince other talent to want to join him.
 The Mavs aren’t there yet.
-For Barnes to reach the altitude the Mavs want he has to be surrounded by an elite point guard and an explosive power forward.
-Frankly, they have to moved beyond Dirk Nowitzki.
-The impact of Dirk tilts everything away from Harrison Barnes; he is competing with a legend.
-He is in his shadow.
-The Mavs have yet to begin a new chapter.
+They are hoping for lottery magic despite having a max player in Barnes.

-Yes and no. He is playing fewer minutes than last season, taking fewer shots, draining more free throws.
+No .
+No. No. No. Please, no. He is playing fewer minutes than last season, taking fewer shots, draining more free throws.
 His defensive rebounds are way up, his offensive rebounds are slightly down, his PER is near identical to last season.
-Star players cross the 20.0 PER but Barnes PER is only 16.2.
+All-Star players cross the 20.0 PER but Barnes PER is only 16.0.
+It’s never been above 16.3.

-The negatives: his defensive rating is terrible.
-His three ball has lost some air and he’s struggling with mid-range shots.
+The negatives persist: his defensive rating is terrible.
+His three ball is nothing like it was with the Warriors and he’s struggling with mid-range shots.

 |Then and Now||Points||FG%||3-Point%||Rebounds||Off.
 Rating|